zenhack/python-gpgmime/README.md

     * Mallory: `god`
 * Tests themselves go in `testing/tests`.
 Support code for tests goes in other modules under `testing/`.
-* `python-gnupg` is missing support for a couple of the new status messages introduced in gnupg2; these can cause erroneous test failures.
-Some of these appear to be fixed in master, but still crop up in 0.3.7 on my machine.

 [1]: https://github.com/pazz/alot
 [2]: https://pythonhosted.org/python-gnupg/